rmartin93/dojo-blog/README.md

 ## How to start it up?

+First, open your favorite editor and clone the repo

-You'll need two terminals open.
+You'll need two terminals open

-In one, run `npm install` to download all the needed dependencies
+Navigate to the project folder in your terminal and run `npm install` to download all the needed dependencies

 Then run `npm start` to get the React App running on `http://localhost:3000`

-In the other, you can do `npx json-server --watch data/db.json --port 8000`
+In the other terminal, you can do `npx json-server --watch data/db.json --port 8000`

 That will run JSON Server on port 8000 and have it look at the db.json file in the data folder